PatilLaxmikant/DocuStream-AI/README.md

 # 📚 DocuStream AI

-**DocuStream AI** is a production-ready Retrieval-Augmented Generation (RAG) application built with **Google Gemini**, **Qdrant Cloud**, and **Streamlit**.
+**DocuStream AI** is a Retrieval-Augmented Generation (RAG) application built with **Google Gemini**, **Qdrant Cloud**, and **Streamlit**.
 It allows users to upload PDF documents and chat with them using advanced AI, featuring real-time streaming responses, source citations, and enterprise-grade security.

 ## 🚀 Features